Location: Throughout the Eldorado Community

 Eldorado is blessed with greenbelts winding throughout the community, which add much to our feeling of living in wide-open spaces.
 They provide recreation and serve as flood protection.
 The developer, AMREP, was required to designate flood plains and drainage easements when platting the subdivision in 1972 as a Planned Unit Development (PUD).
 Additional drainage, walkway, and bridle path easements were also platted.
 These are our greenbelts today, and are one of the community’s major assets.

 ECIA members collectively own the greenbelts.
-The greenbelts are managed by the ECIA Board of Directors, with the Conservation Committee providing oversight and recommendations.
+The greenbelts are managed by the ECIA Board of Directors, with the Conservation Committee providing oversight and recommendations and are designated as wild space.

 The policies include guidelines for ECIA management of the greenbelts to protect their values for homeowners and provide a safe environment for the residents.